-Article 2.
-Delay of Game
+Article 3: Delay of Game

-2. Each time the ball is spotted, a team has 30 seconds to snap the ball.
+Each time the ball is spotted, a team has 30 seconds to snap the ball.
 Teams will receive one warning before a delay-of-game penalty is enforced.
+If there is a visible play clock, a warning will not be issued.